 Mud gas is measured while drilling with gas detectors:

 Gas samples are collected and preserved in Iso-tubes and the analysed in laboratories.
-Isotopes and components lead to detailed fingerprinting of reservoirs.
+Isotopes and detailed component breakdown lead to precise fingerprinting of reservoirs.